 #9 BBQ or Firepit

 It may be cold but everyone still spends most of their time outside here.
-Whether cooking over an open fire, or just standing around it for warmth, it’s is an important part of the Tailgate experience.
-It’s the best way to make new friends, or enjoy time spent with old ones, and the only way you’re going to catch some Aurora Borealis (Northern Lights).
+Whether cooking over an open fire, or just standing around it for warmth, outside cooking and eating is an important part of the Tailgate experience.
+Wandering around from fire pit to BBQ is the best way to make new friends, or enjoy time with old ones and the only way you’re going to catch some Aurora Borealis (Northern Lights).

 #10 If all else fails, bring your own cabin and sauna